Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Dependence of the type of foundation on the type of building

-The choice of the type of foundation depends on the design features of the future shed, as well as on the purpose of the utility block.
-Whether it will be a livestock room or a tool room with a workshop.
-All these functions performed will entail the choice of the type of foundation.
-So lightweight buildings do not require strong foundations, in turn, capital structures will require a reliable rigid foundation.
+The choice of foundation type depends on the design features of the future barn, as well as on the purpose of the utility unit.
+Will it be a room for keeping livestock or a room for tools along with a workshop.
+All these functions performed will entail the choice of the type of base.
+Thus, lightweight buildings do not require powerful foundations, while capital structures will require a reliable, rigid foundation.

-If the choice fell on a classic utility block made of timber with a gable or a pitched roof, any foundation will do.
-Most often, columnar or screw is chosen due to the low cost and relative ease of installation.
+If the choice fell on a classic outbuilding made of timber with a gable or pitched roof, any foundation will do.
+Most often, columnar or screw ones are chosen due to their low cost and relative ease of installation.

-A solid structure made of bricks or foam blocks will require installation more, preferably a monolithic tiled or block base.
+A solid structure made of brick or foam blocks will require the installation of a more preferable monolithic tile or block base.

-The depth of the basement is selected for the type of foundation, as well as taking into account the local level of soil freezing.
-Important: trenches are dug 15 cm more than the depth of soil freezing.
+The depth of the base is selected according to the type of foundation, as well as taking into account the local level of soil freezing.
+Important: trenches are dug 15 cm more than the soil freezing depth.

-Since the barn is most often a small-sized building, a shallow-buried foundation is quite suitable.
+Since a barn is most often a small-sized building, a shallow foundation will do just fine.
 Equally well suited for buildings made of wood or timber on clay or sandy soils.
 In this case, the hole is dug to a depth of about 60 cm.

-For a more massive structure, for example, made of brick, as well as under conditions of unfavorable soil, it is worth placing the foundation to a depth of 100 cm.
+For a more massive structure, for example, made of brick, as well as under unfavorable soil conditions, it is worth placing the foundation to a depth of up to 100 cm.

-How to choose a foundation for a lightweight building?
+Which foundation to choose for a lightweight building?

-When stopping your choice, on any type of base, it is worth considering the basic characteristics of the soil at the construction site.
+When choosing any type of plinth, it is worth taking into account the main characteristics of the soil at the construction site.

 The following soil properties are taken into account: